-Hungary has one of the most highly organized far-right movements in Europe.
-The Jobbik party—admired by those fed up with government corruption, derided by opponents as anti-Gypsy, anti-Semite, neo-Nazi homophobes—look set to become the second biggest presence in Hungarian parliament when the elections take place in 2014.
-I spent a week with them trying to find out what motivates their hate.
+Hungary has one of the most highly organised far-right movements in Europe.
+The Jobbik party – admired by those fed up of government corruption, derided by opponents as anti-gypsy, anti-Semite, neo-Nazi homophobes – look set to become the second biggest presence in Hungarian parliament when the elections take place in 2014.
+I spent a week with Jobbik trying to find out what motivates their hate.

 There’s something stirring in Europe.
-In Bulgaria, Greece, Poland, France, Spain, and the Ukraine, support for nationalism is growing and the parties that represent nationalist interests are making tangible strides.
-Jobbik preaches an ideology of restoring Hungary to its former glory, which—although vague and the exact intention I'd imagine most political parties are going for—obviously becomes more attractive and believable when there are Gypsies to scapegoat.
-That ideology has led to their enjoying huge success at the ballots, with their uniformed nationalist militias often marching through the streets unopposed.
+In Bulgaria, Greece, Poland, France, Spain and the Ukraine, support for nationalism is growing and the parties that represent nationalist interests are making tangible strides.
+Jobbik preach an ideology of restoring Hungary to its former glory, which – although vague and the exact intention I'd imagine most political parties are going for – obviously becomes more attractive and believable when there are gypsies to scapegoat.
+That ideology has led to the close allies of the BNP enjoying huge success at the ballots, with their uniformed nationalist militias often marching through the streets unopposed.

 On May Day in Budapest, I found myself standing in the middle of an 8,000-strong crowd of Jobbik supporters, watching nationalist rockers Karpathia play awful patriotic rock songs.
-The crowd was a bizarre mix of saluting neo-Nazi skinheads, elderly nationalists, and ordinary young Hungarians.
-I was there with Channel 4 News, and while the crew was busy shooting footage of the stalls selling whips and axes and the bouncy castles and petting zoos run by skinheads, I managed to find myself alone in the crowd as the national anthem started up.
+The crowd was a bizarre mix of saluting neo-Nazi skinheads, elderly nationalists and ordinary young Hungarians.
+I was there with Channel 4 News making a film about the rise of the far-right, and while the crew were busy shooting footage of the stalls selling whips and axes and the bouncy castles and petting zoos run by skinheads, I managed to find myself alone in the crowd as the national anthem started up.

 I've never heard the Hungarian national anthem before, but the entire crowd was on their feet, standing to attention, staring reverently into the distance.
-And so was I—standing in their midst, mumbling words to myself and hoping I wouldn’t stand out.
-In a crowd like this, it's clear that things could go sour pretty quickly if they realized I was part of the “liberal media.”
-Yes, I had my all-access Jobbik pass, but I couldn't see that helping to ward off a pack of furious fascists particularly well.
+And so was I – standing in their midst, mumbling words to myself and hoping I wouldn’t stand out.
+In a crowd like this, it's clear that things could go sour pretty quickly if they realised I was part of the “liberal media”.
+Yes, I had my access-all-areas Jobbik pass, but I couldn't see that helping to ward off a pack of furious fascists particularly well.
 Or at all.

 After dark, the respectable mask slipped.
-While a Jobbik official watched, I was slapped in the head by a reveller annoyed that “Jews” were at his festival.
+While a Jobbik official watched on, I was slapped in the head by a reveller annoyed that “Jews” were at his festival.
 He then poured a beer over my head.
-Although irritating and sticky, it could have been worse —I was in a forest at night surrounded by thousands of nationalists and stalls selling whips and axes.
-That said, it was also weirdly comforting: they gave up the pretence of decency and turned into the far right I'm accustomed to—drunk, sloppy, and taking a swing at anyone who doesn't look like them.
+Although irritating and sticky, it could have been worse – I was in a forest at night surrounded by thousands of nationalists and stalls selling whips and axes.
+That said, it was also weirdly almost comforting: they gave up the pretence of decency and turned into the far-right I'm accustomed to – drunk, sloppy and taking a swing at anyone who doesn't look like them.

 A Roma girl in Gyongyospata.

 The Roma have no kind words for the mayor, which isn't much of a surprise.
-Despite the tidy paved roads on the mayor's side, the village apparently has no money to pave the roads in most gypsy areas.
-They have, however, managed to find the cash to install CCTV cameras outside a number of gypsy homes.
-One family who invited us in for coffee told us that they'd lived in the village for 600 years, but—along with many others—are now fleeing to Canada in fear of further nationalist attacks.
+Despite the tidy, paved roads on the mayor's side, the village apparently has no money to pave the roads in gypsy areas, but plenty to splash on the CCTV cameras that have sprung up outside a number of gypsy homes.
+One family who invited us in for coffee told us that they'd lived in the village for 600 years, but – along with many others – are now fleeing to Canada in fear of further nationalist attacks.

-Estimates suggest that there are as many as one million Roma people living in Hungary, but unemployment within the community stands at 60 percent—six times the national average and a convenient figure for nationalists to lash out at.
-Jobbik says they will put the unemployed Romani to work, but aren’t clear as to how exactly they're planning on creating meaningful employment for them.
+In 2009, six gypsies were murdered at the hands of a right-wing pogrom; their homes were set alight and they were shot as they tried to flee.
+Estimates suggest that there are as many as one million Roma people living in Hungary, but unemployment within the community stands at 60 percent – six times the national average and a convenient figure for nationalists to lash out at.
+Jobbik say they will put the unemployed Romani to work, but aren’t clear as to how exactly they're planning on creating meaningful employment for them.

 Marginalised and poverty-stricken, the gypsy community has become an easy scapegoat for the right.
-One Jobbik activist told me that, “60 percent of Roma are criminals; if you think I’m racist come and live next to them.”
-Weirdly, though, everyone I spoke to knows of someone who's been a victim of Roma crime, but has never been a victim themselves.
+One Jobbik activist told me that, “60 percent of Roma are criminals; if you think I’m racist come and live next to them”.
+Weirdly, though, everyone we speak to knows of someone who's been a victim of Roma crime, but has never been a victim themselves.

 Members of Magyar Nemzeti Garda.

-Jobbik wants the secret service to investigate any Hungarians with dual Israeli citizenship, as they believe there's a Jewish conspiracy to try to buy Hungary—a laughable case of paranoia all based on a throwaway remark made by Israeli President Shimon Peres a few years ago.
+Jobbik want the secret service to investigate any Hungarians with dual Israeli citizenship, as they believe there's a Jewish conspiracy to try to buy Hungary – a laughable case of paranoia all based on a throwaway remark made by Israeli President Shimon Peres a few years ago.

 A lone, elderly protester takes a stand against the Jewish Congress's arrival, holding aloft a picture of a swastika.
-He is quietly removed from the front of the stage and Jobbik security takes him over to police, who then take down his details.
+He is quietly removed from the front of the stage and Jobbik security take him over to police, who then note down his details.
 Across the street, men in paramilitary outfits carry out drills with impunity.